Gynaeceum: From single room to multiple rooms

 Dominant in the discourse is the notion of public and private spheres evolving in tandem with the changes to the architectural designs of the home, which suggest the idea of the use of space in facilitating social conditioning in order to maintain social, cultural, political norms.
 The layout and design of the residential structures hint at the functionality of the space and the social and cultural norms that may or may not have been in place.
 Changes to the architectural designs of the residential sites suggest the influence of political and social changes.
 The megaron, single room structure, expanded in size to fit multiple rooms with a courtyard in the middle, and some to include a second floor.
 The sightlines or the lack of lines of sight also provide a certain amount of privacy between rooms within the home.
 The addition of a courtyard with a single entrance to the outside also allowed for further privacy for the household and limiting access from those considered outside of kin relationship.
 The new structure allowed members of the household to control the right of passage through the use of partitions such as curtains and doors, some with locks.
 Some excavated sites revealed, however, that some multi-room residences were designed in such a way that each room connected to the other, suggesting that in order for someone to go to another room, they had to pass through a room and possibly be unable to avoid interaction with other members of the household.
 The use of an ante room next to the andron alludes to the use of social conventions in controlling the movement between rooms and the possibility of interaction between members of the household.

 Research suggests that the increase in size of residential structures paralleled the increase in wealth and further entrenchment of the aristocratic elite in that period.
 The possible purpose for this gradual change of architectural design is seen by many as that of maintaining the social and hierarchal norms of the oikos and the polis.
-In these large residences, the symposium and the andron became spaces within the home that which men performed and displayed citizenship and maintenance of the polis.
+In these large residences, the symposium and the andrōn became spaces within the home that which men performed and displayed citizenship and maintenance of the polis.
 Women of a certain class were segregated from participation in symposium and various other areas of society and were regulated within the gynaeceum.
-It is in finding the andron and the evidence of symposium that one is able to determine the location of the gynaeceum, or women's quarters.
+It is in finding the andrōn and the evidence of symposium that one is able to determine the location of the gynaeceum, or women's quarters.